gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

 -   signal drift correction
 -   filtering of unreliable variables based on coefficients of variation

-## Step 1 :  global variability in the data
+## 1 :  global variability in the data

 **:bulb: Goal**
 Getting a complete view of such dataset  using some common unsupervised multivariate analysis.